 Think of Douglas MacArthur.
 Or Duncan MacLeod (either the character on Highlander, or the soccer player; yes, we call it soccer in America; I am not THAT Scottish).

 “Mac” is Gaelic for “son of”, not “child of”.
-All these people calling their daughters “McKenzie” (or “Mc$ANYTHING”) are unclear on the concept.
+All these people calling their daughters “McKenzie” (or “Mc$ANYTHING”, with or without the middle “a”) are unclear on the concept.
 “Child” is leanbh, “daughter” is iníon.